lasersquad0/FileFind/README.md

 -------

 FinderX - application for fast and easy search for files and folders.
-FinderX loads all files and folders (names and their attributes) into memory and does memory search that is extremely fast.
+FinderX loads all files and folders (names and their attributes) into memory and does memory search from there.
+That is why search is extremely fast.
-Most of searches take less then a second.
+Most of searches take less then one second.

 GETTING STARTED